Village Clothing – A Few Comments

 The dress pictured below was made in (circa) 1923.
 It belonged to Theodota (Boshkova) Pappas (1903-1996).
 We think it was made by her future father in law Vasil Popoff, who was a tailor by avocation.
 This type of dress was predominately worn from before 1890 to about 1950, and occasionally to 1980.
 It was a special occasion dress and not worn for work or household chores.

-In the picture, it is worn by Theodota’s daughter, Eleftheria Mitchell in June, 2010.
+In the picture, it is worn by Theodota’s daughter, Eleftheria Mitchell in June of 2010.

 A. Dress – a dark green woolen outside with cotton lining inside.
 Velvet on bodice and bottom (three small strips and one large strip)